 |German officers inspecting a new Tiger, 1943 (Wessebach, Federal Archive)|

 Urgent Need for the Tiger TankThere are different claims as to where the idea or inspiration for the Tiger tank came from.
-The area in dispute is when and why the Nazis began working on the Tiger, not when it entered action or anything like that.
+The area in dispute is when and why the Germans began working on the Tiger, not when it entered action or anything like that.

 King Tiger with Porsche turret|